ggventurini/pyautodiff/README.md

 The `Gradient` class and `@gradient` decorator compile functions which return the gradient of the the target function.
 The target function must be scalar-valued.
 A `wrt` keyword may be passed to the class or decorator to indicate which variables should be differentiated; otherwise all arguments are used.

+#### Hessian-vector products

+The `HessianVector` class and `@hessian_vector` decorator compile functions that return the product of an argument's Hessian and an arbitrary vector (or tensor).
+The vectors must be provided to the resulting function with the `_tensors` keyword argument.

+#### Optimization

+The `autodiff.optimize` module wraps some SciPy minimizers, automatically compiling functions to compute derivatives and Hessian-vector products that the minimizers require in order to optimize an arbitrary function.

 #### Constants

 PyAutoDiff replaces many variables with symbolic Theano versions.
-This can cause problems, because some Theano functions do not support symbolic inputs.
-To resolve this, autodiff provides a `Constant()` modifier, which instructs PyAutoDiff not to try and build a symbolic version of that variable.
+This can cause problems, because some Theano functions do not support symbolic arguments.
+To resolve this, autodiff provides a `Constant()` modifier, which instructs PyAutoDiff to construct a non-symbolic (and therefore constant) version of a variable.

 Most of the time, users will not have to call Constant() -- it is only necessary in certain cases.